cicero78M/Cicero_Web/cicero-dashboard/README.md

 The repository includes multiple package managers, so lockfiles from the monorepo (e.g., `package-lock.json`, `yarn.lock`, `pnpm-lock.yaml`) should be left untouched when building from this dashboard package.
 Next.js is configured with `outputFileTracingRoot` set to the repository root (`path.join(__dirname)` in `next.config.ts`), so builds must be run from this `cicero-dashboard` directory to ensure tracing resolves modules from the correct project instead of a parent workspace.

+### Dependency note

+The dashboard pins `react-d3-cloud` to version `1.0.6`, which is compatible with React 18.
+If you see a peer dependency conflict mentioning `react-d3-cloud@0.6.0`, clear any old lockfiles or `node_modules` from earlier installs and run `npm install` again from the `cicero-dashboard` directory.

 ## Getting Started

 First, run the development server: